saurabh-nagaich/Trip-Trek/README.md

 ## Description

 >A full Stack web application made for tour lover (travelers) to book,create,update,delete tours and use related functionality.
-All member has diff rights restitution, they operate a application according to their roles.
+All members have diff rights & restrictions, they operate a application according to their roles.

 >When I was working on this project, I learned advanced features of _**NODE.js**_ and _**MongoDB**_, and now I have clear foundation knowledge with advanced stuff